 - Typical Group:

-- Help build a village classroom that will accommodate fifty students.
+- Help build a village classroom that accommodates 50 students.

 - Join Tanzanian families as they plant and harvest their crops.